To complete the Honors College, an honors student must finish the following:

 Herz Gold Medal.
 The Herz Gold Medal is awarded by the University to the graduating senior with the highest GPA each semester.

 Latin distinctions.
 Students received Latin distinctions based on on University of Nevada, Reno and cumulative grade point averages.

 - Students in the top 1 percent of their college's/school's graduates receive the title of Summa Cum Laude

 - Students in the top 1.01 to 5 percent receive the title of Magna Cum Laude

 - Students in the top 5.01 to 10 percent receive the title of Cum Laude

 Honors College Convocation

 Every fall and spring, the Honors College hosts a Convocation ceremony for its graduates and their families and friends.
 Graduating students and their faculty mentors should plan to wear full academic regalia to the Convocation.
 During the ceremony, each Honors College graduate will be recognized for his or her Honors capstone experience and other undergraduate achievements.
 Graduating students will also be sashed by their faculty mentors.
 The program will include special recognition for national fellowship and scholarship nominees and awardees.

 - Two outstanding Honors students will equally be recognized with the Excellence in Honors Student Award.

-- The Distinguished Faculty Award will be presented to a faculty member who has worked to further the Honors Program's mission.
+- The Distinguished Faculty Award will be presented to a faculty member who has worked to further the Honors College's mission.